davidcarboni/auth-jwt/README.md

  * Therefore a signed token (e.g. JWT) is both necessary and sufficient for trusted assertion.
  * Not using OAuth could significantly reduce complexity and potential for errors.

+## Features and benefits

+ * Public-private key signatures: this avoids the need for a shared secret between auth and clients, simplifying deployment.
+ * Elliptic curve digital signatures: part of the JWT standard, ECDSA uses shorter keys and produces smaller signature blocks with significantly faster performance than RSA.
+ * Ephemeral keys: the design of this prototype avoids the need for private key storage and transmission on startup.
+It ensures a group of stateless instances can sign JWTs and support verification of signatures created by any instance (running or exited).

 ## Exceptions

 There is one possible exception to be investigated: the Revenue Scotland Service.
 It is believed that this is making use of "third-party access to resources", which would be consistent with the intent of OAuth.